About

 Visual Arts:

-Kathryn’s photographs and paintings were shown in “Because we are Equal: Rise,” Quinte Arts Council show, Mar 1-31 2020.
+Kathryn’s photographs were shown in the Quinte Arts Council gallery November 2 through December 15, 2023.
+Her photographs and paintings were shown in “Because we are Equal: Rise,” Quinte Arts Council show, Mar 1-31 2020.
 The 8th Annual Fall SOTH Show, Art Emporium By the River, Port Hope (September 6-30, 2018), The Old Church Gallery, Bailieboro (Summer, 2018), and QAC’s Art in the Community, Bay of Quinte theme, (Summer 2018).
 Her photographs were accepted in “Liminal-Subliminal” a juried show at the John M. Parrott Gallery (May 3-31, 2018).
 Jumping back to January 1992-1993, “With a Woman’s Eye: A Photo Retrospective” was mounted at the Ban Righ Centre, Queen’s University.
+They also accompanied various published articles.

 Other relevant information:

 Kathryn earned a B.A. from the University of Windsor and an MPA from Queen’s University, Kingston, Ontario.
-She studied with Alistair MacLeod and has taken many workshops: Patrick Lane and John Newlove (Collingwood, 1981), more recently with Lorna Crozier (Wintergreen, 2018) and three-six week courses on the craft of poetry with Ellen Bass (online, 2021-2022).
+She studied with Alistair MacLeod and has taken many workshops.
+A few of the longer workshop-retreats include a weekend with Patrick Lane and John Newlove (Collingwood), through to a week-long workshop with Lorna Crozier (Wintergreen) and three-six week courses on the craft of poetry with Ellen Bass (online, 2021-2022), plus many shorter workshops on craft and presentation.

 Presentations & Workshops: